pallemannen/hass-sharp-aquos/README.md

 Home Assistant integration for Sharp Aquos TVs creating a Media Player entity to control your TV through Home Assistant.

+## Installation

+1. Add this repository to HACS as a custom repository (category "Integration"), then install "Sharp Aquos TV".
+2. Restart Home Assistant.
+3. Go to **Settings → Devices & Services → Add Integration**, search for "Sharp Aquos TV", and fill in:
+   - **TV IP address**
+   - **Username** (Only if you set it on the TV, otherwise blank.)
+   - **Password** (Only if you set it on the TV, otherwise blank.)
+   - **Power on enabled** If you turn this off, Home Assistant will not be able to turn the TV on.

+   Note: Even with Power on enable turned on, you will have to turn it on manually at least once for HA to be able to turn it on going forward.
+On some models, the TV may display a Sharp Aquos logo on the screen when it is "turned off".

+No YAML editing or manually edited config files needed - everything is set up through the UI.

+## What you get

+**Commands**
+- Power on/off
+- Mute on/off
+- Volume control
+- Input control (4 HDMI, 1 COMP, 1 tuner)
+- Channel select/up/down

+**Sensors**
+In addition to the current state of the above controls:
+- Model info
+- Aspect ratio
+- AV mode
+- Brightness
+- Signal strength

+All of these are created automatically when you set up the integration - nothing extra to configure.
+Note: Not all models support all commands and sensors.

 ## Compatibility

 This integration should work with network-enabled Sharp Aquos LCD/LED televisions released between roughly 2011 and 2016.
 Models include: